 - Cash flow – putting money from your SMSF into your loan is required, and you will need to have enough cash flow to maintain this

-- Extra costs – SMSF property loans are often more costly and have additional fees in comparison to standard loans.
+- Extra costs – SMSF property loans are often more costly and have additional fees compared to standard loans.

 - Potential tax loss – The losses on the property cannot be offset against your income outside of the fund.

 - No turning back – If you haven’t set up your loan correctly, like documentation and the contract, then turning the arrangement around can be very difficult.
-Sometimes not even possible.
-In this case, you would potentially have to sell the property, which would most likely result in loss.
+Sometimes, it’s not even possible.
+In this case, you would potentially have to sell the property, which would most likely result in a loss.

-- No changes to the property – While the SMSF property loan is being paid off, you will not be able to make any changes to the property.
+- No changes to the property – While the SMSF property loan is being paid off, you cannot make any changes to the property.

 As tempting as it can be to get a personal loan and use it as a deposit – don’t do it.